Slope Gliders

 Powered gliders most always have props that fold back when not in use.
 A regular non-folding propeller will slow your glider down in a hurry!

-When it comes to slope gliders, there is no "one size fits all" model to recommend.
 Think about the type of gliding you would like to pursue.
 Do you want a fast glider?
 Rather have a floater?
 What are the lift conditions?
 Do you a perfect slope with tons of wind and lift?
 Does your flying site have mediocre lift?

 Once you answer these questions you will be in a much better position to choose a slope glider suitable for you by understanding the following basics principles.